Honey-Bee-Roundup-Capstone/Final/README.md

 Since our baseline RMSE using mean is smaller than RMSE using median, we will use RMSE mean for our baseline

-We used SelectKbest and Recursive feature Selection to help us identify our most important drivers of colony loss.
-We picked 4 features.
+We used SelectKbest and Recursive feature Selection to help us confirm our most important drivers of colony loss.
+We picked 3 features.

 - Selected features to input into models:
-    - features = ['beekeepers_scaled', 'starting_colonies_scaled','ending_colonies_scaled', 'colonies_net_gain_scaled', 'beekeeper_colony_ratio_scaled']
+    - features = ['beekeepers_scaled', 'starting_colonies_scaled', 'colonies_net_gain_scaled', 'beekeeper_colony_ratio_scaled']

 ***

 ### Models and RMSE Values:

-- Will run the following regression models:
+- Will run the following 4 regression models:

-   OLS, Lasso Lars, Tweedie Regressor, Polynomial Features
+   Linear Regression (OLS), Lasso Lars, Tweedie Regressor(GLM), Polynomial Features

-#### Model 1: Linear Regression (OLS)
+### Model 1: Linear Regression (OLS)

 - Model 1 results: